Fernando-Urbano/event-market-activemq-camel/README.md

 ```

 If you cannot run the `DatabaseInitializer`, it means there are relationship between classes that are not working well and should be changed.
 You can see the errors in the terminal.

+# Java Version
+For this project, we use Java 21.0.2 and ActiveMQ 6.1.2.

 # Run Camel File
 In a general way, running camel file can be achieved by the following command when inside a maven project that contains a pom referencing it: